-Step 2: Prototype Inheritance.
-Each JavaScript object maintains an implicit link to the "prototype" object from which it derives.
-To resolve a key lookup from an object at run-time, JavaScript transitively follows its prototype links until either the key is found or the root is reached without success.
-Thus, unlike in class-based languages, inheritance relationships are computed at run-time rather than provided as declarative specifications.
-The semantics of prototypes is challenging for static typing, because to track the type of a key binding, the system must statically reason about a potentially unbounded number of prototype links!
+challenging for static typing, because to track the type of a key binding, the system must statically reason about a potentially unbounded number of prototype links!
 In DJS, we solve this problem with a novel decomposition of the heap into a "shallow" part, for which we precisely track a finite number of prototype links, and a "deep" part, for which we do not have precise information, represented abstractly via a logical heap variable.
 We unroll prototype hierarchies in shallow heaps to precisely model the semantics of object operations, and we use uninterpreted heap predicates to reason abstractly about deep parts.
 In this way, we reduce the reasoning about unbounded, imperative, prototype hierarchies to the underlying decidable, first-order, refinement logic.

 Step 3: Arrays.
 JavaScript arrays are simply objects whose keys are string representations of integers.
-Arrays are commonly used both as heterogenous tuples (that have a fixed number of elements of different types) as well as homogenous collections (that have an unbounded number of elements of the same type).
+Arrays are commonly used both as heterogeneous tuples (that have a fixed number of elements of different types) as well as homogeneous collections (that have an unbounded number of elements of the same type).
 The overloaded use of arrays, together with the fact that arrays are otherwise syntactically indistinguishable and have the same prototype-based semantics as non-array objects, makes it hard to statically reason about the very different ways in which they are used.
 In DJS, we use nested refinements to address the problem neatly by uniformly encoding tuples and collections with refinement predicates, and by using intersection types that simultaneous encode the semantics of tuples, collections, and objects.

-Expressiveness of DJS.
-We demonstrate the expressiveness of DJS by using our implementation1 to check a variety of properties found in small but subtle examples drawn from a variety of sources, including the popular book JavaScript: The Good Parts [10] and the SunSpider benchmark suite [34].
+Expressiveness.
+We have implemented DJS (available at ravichugh.com/djs) and demonstrated its expressiveness by checking a variety of properties found in small but subtle examples drawn from a variety of sources, including the popular book JavaScript: The Good Parts [10] and the Sun-Spider benchmark suite [34].
 Our experiments show that several examples simultaneously require the gamut of features in DJS, but that many examples conform to recurring patterns that rely on particular aspects of the type system.
 We identify several ways in which future work can handle these patterns more specifically in order to reduce the annotation burden and performance for common cases, while falling back to the full expressiveness of DJS in general.
 Thus, we believe that DJS provides a significant step towards truly retrofitting JavaScript with a practical type system.